arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-At least 12 people are believed dead after an attack on a hotel in <strong>Mogadishu</strong>, the capital of Somalia. <strong>Al-Shabab</strong>, a jihadist group with links to al-Qaeda, has claimed responsibility for the ongoing siege.
-It began with car bombs on Friday night.
-This is the first major attack by al-Shabab since [Hassan Sheikh Mohamud](https://www.economist.com/by-invitation/2022/07/19/somalias-president-wants-help-to-fight-africas-terrorist-groups) was elected president in May.
+Somali forces said they had overrun and killed the <strong>Al-Shabab </strong>fighters who had laid siege to a hotel in Mogadishu.
+At least 12 people died when the jihdist group, which has links to al-Qaeda, attacked the Hayat hotel in the Somali capital on Friday.
+It was the first significant attack by al-Shabab since [Hassan Sheikh Mohamud](https://www.economist.com/by-invitation/2022/07/19/somalias-president-wants-help-to-fight-africas-terrorist-groups) was elected president in May.
 The group already controls much of the Somali countryside.

 A drone reportedly struck the headquarters of <strong>Russia’s Black Sea Fleet</strong> in Sevastopol, Crimea, with another shot down nearby.
 As with [other recent strikes on Crimea](https://www.economist.com/europe/2022/08/11/wrecked-planes-smoulder-at-russias-saky-airbase-in-crimea), much remains unexplained about the perpetrators and origins of the latest attacks.
 But they provide further evidence of Russian vulnerability far from the front line of the war.